ChowDPa02k/fantia-crawler/README.md

 ### Example

-> **The following are the default organization behavior, it can be changed with the "--prefix" and "--replace-space" flags**
+> **The following are the default organization behavior, it can be changed with the "--prefix" and "--dash" flags**

 #### Before Organization